-The annual organisational dialogues between the faculty management, each departmental management and the student unions form the hub of the follow-up and evaluation of the quality of the study programmes, as well as the quality assurance work in general.
+The annual organisational discussions between the faculty management, each departmental management and the student unions form the hub of the follow-up and evaluation of the quality of the study programmes, as well as the quality assurance work in general.

-The dialogues are based on a number of issues and focus areas and cover elements of both evaluation and follow-up of the quality of study programmes.
+The discussions are based on a number of issues and focus areas and cover elements of both evaluation and follow-up of the quality of study programmes.
 In view of the part that deals with evaluation, the departments compile self-evaluations and/or other documentation concerning the quality of study programmes.
-The results of the organisational dialogues are reported to the faculty’s study programmes board and to the faculty board.
+The results of the organisational discussions are reported to the faculty’s study programmes board and to the faculty board.

-The Lund University Science Students’ Union (LUNA) organises part of the organisational dialogues independently and the issues they discuss are based on the student union’s plan of activities as well as the list of rights of students at Lund University.
+The Lund University Science Students’ Union (LUNA) organises part of the organisational discussions independently and the issues they discuss are based on the student union’s plan of activities as well as the list of rights of students at Lund University.